Patch Media

-Patch Media, also known as Patch.com, is an American local news and information platform, based in Manhattan.
+Patch Media operates Patch.com, an American local news and information platform, based in Manhattan.
 It is primarily owned by Hale Global.
-As of January 2022, Patch's more than 100 journalists operated approximately 1,259 hyperlocal news websites, which also have an information component, in 50 U.S. states and Washington, D.C.
-Patch is operated by Patch Media Corporation.

-Patch is first, a local news website.
-Patch.com sites contain news and human interest stories reported locally.
-It does not offer international news.
+Patch is operated by Planck, LLC, doing business as Patch Media.

+As of May 2024, the Patch.com hyperlocal websites provide local news and human interest stories to 1,900 communities, dispersed across all 50 U.S. states, Washington, D.C. and the United States Virgin Islands.
+The platform is based on a lead reporter in each community, does not offer international news, but does have an "Across America" site, with national stories.

 Patch also provides a platform for users to post questions, news tips and columns germane to their towns.
 Each site also contains a mixture of local and national advertising.
 The latter includes a self-serve ad platform allowing users to communicate directly with targeted audiences.